In this video we break down all the Financial Aid Opportunities for International Students in the US.

 Many schools are looking and have the funds to build a specific academic department.
 Whether you excel in math, business, or physics, there may be a scholarship for you.
 You’ll need to contact the Department Head to see if they’re willing to help you.
 These scholarships are often available in STEM fields — science , technology , engineering, and mathematics.
 These departments are seeking new research and expertise, so you need to show your track record and make the investment worthwhile.

 A tuition waiver allows students not to pay a portion of their tuition.
 While not all schools grant international students a tuition waiver, a handful to do.
-The school will specify the requirements to be met for a waiver of tuition.
+The school will specify the requirements to be met before international students qualify for a waiver of tuition.
 It can be based on citizenship, academic performance, or part of a fellowship or grant.
 Do your research, look at the school’s website, and talk to your admissions counsellor or an international student advisor to find out more about eligibility.

 Private Scholarships, Grants and Fellowships